OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 [![Image 22](/assets/images/academy/module_4/Module_4_Photo_22.png)](/assets/images/academy/module_4/Module_4_Photo_22.png)

 5\.
 Now repeat this calculation for both the Zalog and Shireling parties!
-Click here if you need a tip on how to do this.
+Scroll down if you need a tip on how to do this.
 Take a look at what your final calculations should come to.

 [![Image 23](/assets/images/academy/module_4/Module_4_Photo_23.png)](/assets/images/academy/module_4/Module_4_Photo_23.png)